sjtuzq/person_search_gcn/README.md

 # Person Search GCN Project

-This repository hosts the code for our paper [Learning Context Graph for Person Search].
-The code is modified from the py-faster-rcnn written by Ross Girshick.
+This repository hosts the code for our paper [Learning Context Graph for Person Search], CVPR2019 Oral.
+Since any technique used for re-id model can be embodied in our model such as part-based attention, we remove them when release our code.
+Besides, the part of person detectin is modified from the py-faster-rcnn written by Ross Girshick and not included in this code.
+This repository shows how we can use graph convolution model to improve person search performance.

 ## Environment: